sl4dy/gpgalias/README.md

 ```

 ## Provisioning
 It is required to provision email aliases, destinations of these aliases and GPG keys for these alises.
 This can be done in gpg command line and Postfix Admin web interface.
-This is undesirable in case end users are supposed to provision their own aliases and GPG keys.
-Web interace was developed for user friendly end user provisioning.

 ### Command line / Postfix Admin provisioning
 All PGP operations are performed as gpgmap user.